oracle/graal/docs/reference-manual/native-image/guides/build-native-executable-from-jar.md

     native-image -jar App.jar
     ```

     It will produce a native executable in the project root directory.
+The default name of the image will be the basename of the jarfile (`App` in our example).
+    This can be customized by either providing a custom image name as last argument or by using `-o imagename` before or after `-jar jarfile`.

 6. Run the native executable:
     ```shell